Eyad-Elsheita/Code_Avengers/Image_Reconstruction_Classifier/Documentation/README.md

 # Image Reconstruction Using HTM and KNN

-## Overview
+## Abstract
-This project explores image reconstruction using Hierarchical Temporal Memory (HTM) and K-Nearest Neighbors (KNN) classifiers.
-The dataset consists of 10,000 training images and 2,000 test images from the Fashion-MNIST dataset.
-The images are binarized, vectorized, processed through a spatial pooler, and classified using HTM and KNN.
-We also explore combining both classifiers for improved accuracy.
+Efficient image storage and reconstruction are critical in the era of increasing digital content.
+Traditional image storage methods require significant memory, making retrieval costly and inefficient.
+This paper presents a novel image reconstruction framework that compresses images into Sparse Distributed Representations (SDRs) using a biologically inspired approach based on Hierarchical Temporal Memory (HTM).
+The system employs K-Nearest Neighbors (KNN) and HTM-based classifiers to reconstruct images with high accuracy while significantly reducing storage requirements.
+The framework is trained on 10,000 images and tested on 2,000 images, achieving robust reconstruction with minimal data loss.
+Leveraging the NeoCortex API for SDR generation, this methodology optimizes storage efficiency without compromising image fidelity.
+The proposed approach has the potential to revolutionize cloud storage, AI-powered image enhancement, and digital content management by offering an ultra-efficient yet accurate image compression and retrieval system.

 ## Solution Architecture
 The workflow of the project follows these key steps: